strimzi/proposals/046-kraft-liveness-readiness.md

 # Liveness and Readiness probes in a KRaft Kafka cluster
+> Note: This proposal has been updated since its initial merge.

 This proposal describes the liveness and readiness probes that should be put in place for a Kafka cluster that is using KRaft rather than ZooKeeper.
 This includes a KRaft